Subcritical annulus crossing in spatial random graphs: Introduction and main results

 \subsection{Framework}

 In this section, we define the basic properties of all considered graphs.
 We aim to study countably infinite (undirected) random graphs embedded into \(\R^d\) in a wide spectrum that not only contains the classical models of continuum percolation but models from other contexts as well.
 More precisely, we consider a graph \(\scrG=(\scrV,\scrE)\) whose vertices are given via a simple, stationary point process on \(\R^d\) of intensity \(\lambda>0\).
 Edges are drawn with probabilities depending on the vertices locations, the point cloud around the vertices and additional features of the vertices.
-Let us first give the basic properties of \(\scrG\) we will always assume for all models throughout the manuscript without further mentioning them.
+Let us first give the basic properties of \(\scrG\) that we will always assume for all models throughout the manuscript without further mentioning them.

 \begin{description} \item[(G1) ] The locations of the vertices in \(\scrV\) are given by a \emph{locally finite, stationary, and simple point process} on \(\R^d\) of intensity \(\lambda>0\).
 That is, the intensity measure is the Lebesgue measure multiplied by \(\lambda\)~\cite{LastPenrose2017}.
 Note that this refers to the location of the vertices only and the vertices may carry additional marks or weights.
 In fact, in most examples, vertex marks are needed to model a vertex' attraction or influence in some way.
 Throughout the manuscript, we denote vertices by \(\x\in\scrV\).
 For a vertex \(\x\in\scrV\) we denote its location by \(x\in\R^d\).
 Although \(\scrV\) refers to the whole vertex set and may contain additional markings, we still write \(\x\in\scrV\cap A\) for a vertex \(\x\) with location \(x\in A\subset\R^d\). \item[(G2) ] We assume that \(\G\) is \emph{translation invariant}.
 That is, \(\G\) and \(\G+x\) have the same distribution for each \(x\in\R^d\), where \(\G+x\) is the graph constructed on the points of \(\scrV+x\).
-That is, the connection mechanism does not change if the location of each vertex is shifted by \(x\). \item[(G3) ] The graph \(\scrG\) is \emph{locally finite}.
-That is, all vertices have finite degree, almost surely.
-Further, the connection probability is \emph{monotone} decreasing in the vertices' distance in the sense that the probability of two given vertices being connected by an edge decreases if their Euclidean distance is increased. \end{description}
+That is, the connection mechanism does not change if the location of each vertex is shifted by \(x\). \item[(G3) ] The graph \(\scrG\) is \emph{locally finite}, i.e.\ all vertices have finite degree, almost surely. \end{description}

 We denote the underlying probability measure by \(\P_\lambda\) and write \(\E_\lambda\) for the associated expectation operator.